acstud/lab1/README.md

 srun <your command>
 ```

-Please consult the INSY cluster presentation for more information about those options.
+Please consult the HPC cluster presentation for more information about those options.
 If you don't know what you're doing, do not change anything.

 Please be aware that if you are going to run the OpenMP benchmark, you might want to